Appalachian Trail – September 5, 2013

 I hobbled to the car, where Ms. M commented on my slow, limping gait.
 “It does not seem any better,” she said.
 “It is better,” I said, attempting a smile that was just a push of broken syllables through gritted teeth.
 “Huh?” she said.
 “Good, I’m good,” I said as I moved towards the car, throwing a handful of Ibuprofen into my mouth as I turned away.
 Due to sitting still and fear of overstaying my welcome, anxiety was pulling me back to the Appalachian Trail.

 I heard voices as I sat enjoying my sandwich, and a few minutes later, a large group of kids came around the corner and stopped at the peak sign for Moose Mountain.
-They appeared to be college kids, and as I watched, they spread out on the rock in front of me – about 8 feet away.
+They appeared to be college kids, much different from groups on other trails, and as I watched, they spread out on the rock in front of me – about 8 feet away.
 Amazingly, they never seemed to realize I was sitting right there, and I watched them play word puzzles and do some chanting.
 Throughout their conversation, I learned they were from Dartmouth, and this was some orientation week.
-They seemed pretty happy, but most complained about foot pain due to the long hike.
+They seemed happy, but most complained about foot pain due to the long hike.
 I wanted to show them my feet, but they still did not realize I was practically part of the group.

 The group leader finally stood and told them it was time to go.
-He then lied and told them they were only a few hundred yards away from their destination and did not have far to go.
+He then lied and told them they were only a few hundred yards away from their destination and had nowhere to go.
 Many of them were not even wearing sneakers but different types of loafers and even flip-flops in a couple of instances.
 The following 3-4 miles would not be much fun for many of them.

 I began packing, and a couple whirled around to stare at me.
 “How long have you been here?” said one of the young men.
 “Just a minute,” I said in feigned shock.
 I walked past you to sit down.
 He looked puzzled and then suspicious.
-I’m sure I would grow in mystique as they chattered away, making their way back down the mountain.
+I’m sure I would grow in mystique as they chattered away, returning down the mountain.
 Maybe I would help stall some of the impending foot pain for them.

 The afternoon was languid, and I finally stopped early at a good campsite.
 Pulling off my shoes and socks was the best pain I had experienced in a long time – sugar, sweet agony as I slid the hindrances off my feet and fell back, gasping onto my sleeping bag, waiting for the sharp spikes of pain to subside slowly.
 After that, I never wanted to move again.